The Compile! Project

 The br2cnf compiler

+The br2cnf compiler is a program for compiling a given CNF belief revision instance into a query-equivalent CNF formula.
 Several topic-decomposable distance-based belief revision operators have been implemented, namely those based on the drastic distance or Hamming distance between interpretations, and using sum, leximin or leximax as aggregation function. [more]

 The cnf2eadt compiler